MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ---
-title:  .update table command (preview)
+title:  .update table command
-description: Learn how to use the update table command to perform transactional data updates. ms.reviewer: vplauzon ms.topic: reference ms.date: 06/04/2024
+description: Learn how to use the update table command to perform transactional data updates. ms.reviewer: vplauzon ms.topic: reference ms.date: 06/10/2024
 ---
-# .update table command (preview)
+# .update table command

 The `.update table` command performs data updates in a specified table by deleting and appending records atomically.